 As you dive deeper into each of these tabs, you will discover options that give you even more control over the way you handle your affiliates, their payout settings, and much more.

 You can even have custom commissions for different affiliates on your team.
-You also have the ability to set second-tier affiliate rewards for sales made by the people referred by your affiliates.
+You also can set second-tier affiliate program rewards for sales made by the people referred by your affiliates.

-This is an invaluable tool when it comes to marketing your product(s), and it’s yet another reason that places ThriveCart head and shoulders above other shopping cart software options.
+This is an invaluable tool when it comes to marketing your product(s), and it’s yet another reason that places ThriveCart head and shoulders above other shopping cart solutions.